snada/streets-are-dangerous/README.md

 Being a student of a Disney artist in an art academy, I decided to follow the path of the foolish cartoon-like style.
 I drawed, did clanup and inked every drawing in the game, by hand.

+I also modeled and textured with Blender the models.

 Most of the development was done at night, staying up until 2-3am after finishing university assignments.

 The game, by the way, is not finished.
 I had plans to add a lot of other features, and there are hints of this in the code.